 Let's dive into tow bars... and give you the details of our new setup

 When researching tow bars, you will find that there are many different types and brands to choose from.
 Some tow bars stay permanently mounted to the towed vehicle.
 Others stay mounted to the towing vehicle.
-We liked the idea of having the tow bar staying mounted to the RV since we only tow with one vehicle.
+We liked the idea of having the tow bar staying mounted to the RV.
 This avoids having a bulky bar mounted on the front of the towed vehicle, allowing it to look stock.
 If you have multiple vehicles that you tow with, but only one vehicle that gets towed, it might be beneficial to have the other style.
-But for us, towing just one vehicle, mounting the towbar to our RV made the most sense.
+But for us, towing just one vehicle, mounting the tow bar to our RV made the most sense.

 Regular vs Non-binding Tow Bars

 This is a BIG project and we had a great team helping us.
 Many hands made quicker work.
 Special thanks toSome tow bars are rigid frame, while others offer more flexibility.
 One of the features most desirable to us was having a non-binding tow bar.
 Traditional tow bars require you to be relatively level and straight before connecting or disconnecting your towed vehicle.
 The equipment can ‘bind’ and be very difficult to remove.
 Our tow dolly was similar in that we needed to be straight and level to load and unload our MINI.

 A non-binding or all-terrain tow bar is far more forgiving.
 They allow you to easily disconnect your vehicle when facing downhill, on extreme turn angles, and on uneven terrain.
 There have been many times in our travels that needing to be level and straight had an impact on where we could connect.
 Having a non-binding tow bar provides a lot more flexibility in where we can connect and disconnect.